sashahafner/AMOSTO/README.md

 The latest version of the model (currently v1.0) can be downloaded [here](https://github.com/sashahafner/AMOSTO/raw/main/AMOSTO.xlsx) or by clicking the file name above.
 Send suggestions or report bugs through the [issues page](https://github.com/sashahafner/AMOSTO/issues).
-Check back soon (early September 2022) for a link to the paper and the first official model release!